 After you download Cartflows sales funnel builder, you get a neat little startup wizard in the WordPress dashboard.
 The wizard helps you to set up Cartflows so that you're ready from day 1.
 You'll be prompted to download Woocommerce (check out our Woocommerce review) and you'll need it for Cartflows to work.

 And then it's just a matter of housekeeping before you're ready to sell.

 You can go into the WordPress dashboard, click on Woocommerce --> Settings to get your store straightened out.
 You'll need to do things like set your store location, choose how coupons are handled, set up your shipping, and a few other things.

 Now it's time to create your product.

-Before you can start using Cartflows, you’ll need to have a product ready.
-Some of you might already have products listed in Woocommerce, so I won’t spend much time on this section.
-You can skip to the next section titled “Setting Up Your Flow” if your products are ready.
+Before you can start using Cartflows for building sales funnels, you'll need to have a product ready.
+Some of you might already have products listed in Woocommerce, so I won't spend much time on this section.
+You can skip to the next section titled "Setting Up Your Flow" if your products are ready.

 Here you'll put some info on your product like pricing, shipping info, and you can add files if your product is downloadable.

 Below that you add a short product description.

 And you're all set.
 Time to start using Cartflows for building sales funnels.